hsc251/R_Learn/JHU_DataVisual/01_Getting_Started_with_Data_Visualization/quiz/JHU_datavis01_quiz1.md

 Question 5
 ----------
-You need to carefully learn and understand all the details about how R works before you start coding.. </br>
+You need to carefully learn and understand all the details about how R works before you start coding. </br>

 ### Answer
 - [ ] TRUE